 Hades 2 story and gameplay

-Hades 2 sees players taking control of Melinoë, a daughter of Hades and brother to the original game’s protagonist, Zagreus.
+Hades 2 sees players taking control of Melinoë, a daughter of Hades and sister to the original game’s protagonist, Zagreus.
 The titan Cronos has escaped imprisonment in the Underworld to seek revenge upon the gods of Olympus that trapped him there.

 Supergiant has described Cronos as the ‘Titan of Time’, suggesting that this Cronos is a combination of the titan Cronos, the aforementioned father of Zeus and Hades, and Chronos, the Greek personification of time.
 These two characters were often believed to be one and the same by the Greeks.
 It’s confusing, we know.
 The game is set in the Underworld again, this time featuring brand-new locations, dangerous enemies, and more.